gitlabEdit

 • If the expression is not listed in any of the known expressions list, it'll check for the selection indicator characters (the slash / key).

-• In case there is none, the shell will use the default auto completer, which returns nothing.
+• In case there is none, the shell will use the default auto completer, which fetches possible files and folders on your current working directory.